aisha895/Book-Inventory-System/README.md

 4- Update Book: Modify details of an existing book.

-5- Delete Book: Remove a book from the inventory.
+5- Export CSV: Download all the books from the inventory.

 6- User-Friendly Interface: Intuitive Swing-based GUI.